Frequently Asked Questions

 Please note that effective June 1, 2022, the property purchase date (June 30, 2021) and the requirement for tenants impacted by COVID-19 for Owner Move-Ins are lifted under Phase II (June 1, 2022- December 31, 2022) of the COVID-19 Tenant Protections Resolution.

 Landlords will need to use the following forms as part of the process to evict the tenant(s) and provide notice to the Department of Consumer and Business Affairs:

 WHAT IF MY LANDLORD STILL TRIES TO EVICT ME?

-The County, State, Federal protections, or a combination of each of these may provide an affirmative defense if a Tenant is served with an unlawful detainer (formal eviction notice) or is facing other civil actions for unpaid rent accrued during the Moratorium due to COVID-19 related financial hardship.
+Additionally, the County or State, protections, or a combination of these may provide an affirmative defense if a Tenant is served with an ”Unlawful Detainer” (formal eviction notice) or is facing other civil actions for unpaid rent accrued during the protections period due to COVID-19 related financial hardship.

 How do I know if I am in an unincorporated area of Los Angeles County?

 To find out if a property is in an unincorporated area of Los Angeles County, visit the Los Angeles County Registrar-Recorder/County Clerk website https://lavote.net/apps/precinctsmaps and select “District Map Look Up By Address”.